thragusjr/Capstone/Tools/nmap.md

 | `--script` | Script scanning - This flag enables Nmap to execute specific scripts against the target host. | `nmap --script smb-os-discovery 192.168.1.1` |
 | `--script-args` | Script arguments - This flag enables Nmap to pass arguments to the scripts being executed. | `nmap --script smb-os-discovery --script-args=unsafe=1 192.168.1.1` |

-Certainly!
-Here is an exhaustive list of Nmap flags and their descriptions:

 | Flag | Description |
 |------|-------------|
 | `-6` | Enable IPv6 scanning |